vuxcode/pr1-project-crowcoders/time-report.md

 - (5 min.
 Webdev).
 Fixed the directory issue witht the pages.
 The directory issue was using /pages when it wasn't needed as the about/contact page are in the same diretory.

 Attended workshop in school.
 Did some mock-code on my own, trying to break down the process into steps.
 Got help testing the array I made, and it's working as inteded (using .length & .indexof).
 Created a var that holds the user-clicked tile so it can be acess and confirmed in the console (clickedTile).
 Next step is to create a var (input) that holds the clicked tile and *vague hand gestures* loop through the array.

+**Friday, 2025-05-08**
+- (1,5 hrs.
+Programming).
+Tried various combinations of array/for-loops, did not really succeed, but at least I tried.

+## Week 19 (Week 7 in the Project Timeline)
+**Monday, 2025-05-12**

+- (1hr.
+Programming).
+Did not attend todays workshop due to potential fire drill (and also wanting to attempt solving the for-loop/array-issue myself.
+Tried some more combinations of arrays & loops and added if/else statements to the mix.
+Managed to get the array index to show in the console.